Skip to main content

 • 18% more likely to describe themselves as motivated at work

 It also makes sense on a human level.
 Because we deal with money every day, it’s a huge source of stress.
 When you’ve got it sorted, you have a great sense of agency in your life.
-Investing in financial literacy for your staff is a reasonably insignificant cost, given the magnitude of the impact it has on lives.
+Investing in financial literacy for your staff is a reasonably insignificant cost, given the magnitude of its impact on lives.

 Many people are scared of the words ‘financial literacy’ because it brings connotations of complex formulas and daunting maths.
 That couldn’t be further from the truth—it’s simply about understanding the numbers behind everyday life, which could be as simple as realising the impact of putting aside $10 per week in savings.